Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This creamy coconut Spirulina Superfood Smoothie Recipe is made with fresh and simple ingredients for a balanced meal that can help improve digestion and reduce inflammation.
+This creamy coconut Spirulina Superfood Smoothie is made with fresh and simple ingredients for a balanced meal that can help improve digestion and reduce inflammation.
 Toss the ingredients in the blender for a healthy breakfast or easy snack that can be taken on-the-go!
-Paleo and Vegan options.
+Vegan option.

 The Prettiest Smoothie You Ever Did See

-Of course, I’ve made plenty of green smoothies including this Key Lime Pie Smoothie and my Orange and Green Smoothies for Gut Health.
+I’ve made plenty of green smoothies including this Key Lime Pie Smoothie and my Orange and Green Smoothies for Gut Health.
 However, none of them have Spirulina in them!
 I know this ingredient can be intimidating, but I promise it’s super easy to add to recipes, especially smoothies.
-To make the task less daunting, I went ahead and did it for you.
-You can thank me after you taste how incredibly delicious and, of course, nutritious this superfood smoothie tastes.

 What is Spirulina?